Coronavirus is fast becoming an 'economic pandemic' - Local News 8

 Stock markets, which had so far largely brushed off the threat from coronavirus, are now reflecting the growing risk of a much bigger hit to the global economy.

 The sharp increase in infections in Italy and South Korea, the world’s eighth and twelfth largest economies, produced a sharp reaction from investors.
-South Korea’s benchmark share index closed down nearly 3.9%, its worst day since October 2018.
-In Italy, the main market index was down 5.5%.
-The Dow opened down 950 points, or 3.3%.
+South Korea’s benchmark share index closed down nearly 3.9% on Monday, its worst day since October 2018.
+In Italy, the main market index closed down more than 5%.
+The Dow lost 1,031 points, or 3.6%, its worst day in two years.

 Reduced demand for goods and services, and factory closures in China, were already expected to slam Chinese growth in the first quarter, weigh on trade and slow global growth.
 But the spread of the virus increases the risk of substantial damage to economies that were growing at a much slower place than China — or, as in the cases of Germany, Italy and Japan, already at risk of recession.